itod/yourbugreportsucks/README.md

 That's it!
 Thanks for reading.

 Below is a template to get you started.
 Please copy it use it as a starting point.
-(Did I mention we need **a numbered list of steps to reproduce**?)

 ---